 Avoiding Exercise

 This is one of the best myths about high blood pressure that just won't go away.
+This myth might have gotten started because some people with severe, uncontrolled high blood pressure with major complications did some exercise and got into trouble.

-But this myth might have gotten started because some people with severe, uncontrolled high blood pressure with major complications did some exercise and got into trouble.
-Because a person with an unstable heart disease associated with high blood pressure can have a heart attack as a result of heavy exercises.
+A person with an unstable heart disease associated with high blood pressure can have a heart attack as a result of heavy exercises.

-If you had a heart attack ask your physician what exercises you can do safely, because you may need to avoid a too vigorous activity that requires too much effort over a short period of time, like heavy weightlifting.
-And a doctor telling you to take it easy is not acceptable.
-It is better to consult with your cardiologist or an exercise physiologist.
+If you had a heart attack ask your physician what exercises you can do safely.
+You may need to avoid a too vigorous activity that requires too much effort over a short period of time, like heavy weightlifting.

 If your blood pressure is under control and you have no complications the benefits of exercising are enormous.
+One thing I know for sure is exercising lowers blood pressure.

 Skipping Your Blood Pressure Medications

-And also the lack of symptoms is one of the main reasons why many individuals skip their medications, and also if their pills give them bad side effects.
+Also the lack of symptoms is one of the main reasons why many individuals skip their medications, and also if their pills give them bad side effects.

 If your side effects from the pills are a problem, ask your doctor to either lower your dose or switch to another type of medication.